-A distributed ledger is a system of recording information that is simply distributed, or spread across, many different devices.
-The blockchain, for example, is a distributed ledger that was originally created to keep track of all bitcoin transactions.
+Distributed ledger technology (DLT) is a system of recording information that is simply distributed, or spread across, many different devices.
+The blockchain, for example, is a type of DLT that was originally created to keep track of all Bitcoin transactions.

 Escrow refers to a third-party holding financial resources on the behalf of other parties.
 A third-party would hold funds in escrow when the other entities involved in a transaction may not trust each other.

 Fiat currencies are currencies that have value because they are minted by a central bank.
 Fiat means "by decree," and these currencies have value because some central authority has decreed that they have monetary value.
 Examples of fiat currencies include the British pound, euro and Japanese yen.

 Exchanges are basically just marketplaces where traders can make digital currency transactions.
 If a person wants to buy Bitcoin, going to an exchange is the fastest way to accomplish this objective.

 The term "FOMO" stands for the phrase "fear of missing out."
 This occurs when investors start buying up a particular asset based on their expectations that it will rise in value.
 Market participants can easily flock to an asset should that asset experience sharp gains.